Connect with us

 What Is PCI Compliance?

-Who Needs to Be PCI Compliant?
+Who Needs to Be PCI-Compliant?

 Businesses that process more than 6 million transactions each year will have the most stringent requirements.
 As is to be expected, those companies that process fewer transactions will have more lenient guidelines.
-There are four tiers in total, and the goal of this tiered system is to make it easier and more affordable for smaller businesses to remain in compliance.
+There are four tiers in total, and the goal of this tiered system is to make it easier and more affordable for smaller businesses to remain compliant.

 What Is the Penalty for Non-Compliance?